 - Max Kade Award for Best Article in German Quarterly, 2002

-Examines the relationship between buildings and Bildung, with chapters on the architectural neo-avant-garde of the 1960s, the Ambras cabinet of art and curiosities and the Art History Museum Vienna, the Ludwig-Wittgenstein-House.
+Examines the relationship between buildings and Bildung in the works of Thomas Bernhard, with chapters on the Austrian architectural neo-avant-garde of the 1960s, the cabinet of art and curiosities in Castle Ambras and the Art History Museum Vienna, as well as the Ludwig-Wittgenstein-House in Vienna.

 Trügerische Vertrautheit: Filme von Michael Haneke Deceptive Familiarity: Films by Michael Haneke (Vienna: Synema Verlag, 2010).

-With an introduction by Nobel Prize Winner Elfriede Jelinek.
-Chapters on the relationship between Michael Haneke and literary adaptation (Ingeborg Bachmann, Elfriede Jelinek, Joseph Roth), the intimate public sphere, and post-national constellations.
+With an introduction by Nobel Prize Winner Elfriede Jelinek "Bis einem ein Licht aufgeht (Zum Filmemacher Michael Haneke)"/"Until You See the Light (The Director Michael Haneke)."
+Explores the relationship between Michael Haneke and literary adaptation (Walter Benjamin, Ingeborg Bachmann, Elfriede Jelinek, Joseph Roth), the end of empire, photography of the post-war period, the intimate public sphere, black pedagogy, and post-national constellations.

 The Literary and Cultural Rhetoric of Victimhood: Western Europe 1970-2005 (New York: Palgrave, 2007).